 Each person listed as an author is expected to have participated in the study to a significant extent.
-To qualify as a contributing author, one must meet all of the following criteria (The criteria of authorship are defined by the International Committee of Medical Journal Editors (ICMJE)).:
+To qualify as a contributing author, one must meet all of the following criteria (The criteria of authorship are defined by the International Committee of Medical Journal Editors (ICMJE)):

-1.Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND
+1.Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work;

-2.Drafting the work or revising it critically for important intellectual content; AND
+2.Drafting the work or revising it critically for important intellectual content;

-3.Final approval of the version to be published; AND
+3.Final approval of the version to be published;